Health Resources

 Behavioural Management

-Children with attention difficulties or hyperactivity need frequent reminders to reinforce appropriate behaviour and to stop inappropriate behaviour.
+Children with attention difficulties or hyperactivity need frequent reminders to reinforce appropriate behaviour and stop inappropriate behaviour.

 • Verbal praise